kailyn-anderson/stock-price-analyzer/README.md

-# 📈 Stock Price Analyzer
+# Stock Price Analyzer

-This is a simple interactive web app built with Streamlit that allows users to visualize historical stock price data along with a 20-day moving average.
-Data is sourced in real-time from Yahoo Finance using the `yfinance` library.
+This was one of my first data projects where I wanted to get more comfortable working with real-world data and building simple web apps.
+I’ve always been curious about how stock prices move, so I thought it’d be interesting to create a tool that lets you explore that interactively.

+Through this project, I learned how to:
+- Work with APIs using `yfinance` to pull real-time data
+- Clean and manipulate data using `pandas`
+- Plot charts with `matplotlib`
+- Build and deploy an app using Streamlit

+---

-## Features
+## What It Does
-- Input custom stock ticker symbols (e.g., AAPL, TSLA)
+- Type in any stock symbol (like `AAPL` or `TSLA`)
-- Choose start and end dates for analysis
+- Choose a start and end date to analyze performance
-- Plot closing price with 20-day moving average
+- View a chart of the closing prices with a 20-day moving average
-- View raw data in a table
+- Check out the raw stock data in a table

+---

 ## Tools Used
 - Python